omni-network/omni/docs/site/docs/operate/testnet/register.md

     delegation_approver_address: "0x0000000000000000000000000000000000000000" # Your delegation approver address, may be left as shown
     staker_opt_out_window_blocks: 0 # may be left as shown, and can be updated later using EigenLayer CLI
     metadata_url: "https://raw.githubusercontent.com/idea404/resources/main/eigenlayer/metadata.json" # Your metadata URL
-el_delegation_manager_address: 0x8ce361602B935680E8DeC218b820ff5056BeB7af # The address of the EigenLayer delegation manager on the Omni Network
+el_delegation_manager_address: 0x1b7b8F6b258f95Cf9596EabB9aa18B62940Eb0a8 # The address of the EigenLayer delegation manager on Goerli
 eth_rpc_url: http://127.0.0.1:8002 # Your node Ethereum RPC URL
 private_key_store_path: /Users/idea404/.eigenlayer/operator_keys/OpKeys1.ecdsa.key.json # Your private key store path generated or imported by EigenLayer CLI
 signer_type: local_keystore # Your signer type, may be left as shown
-chain_id: 100 # The chain ID of the Omni Network
+chain_id: 5 # The chain ID of Goerli
 ```

 </details>